Delémont: Education

 In Delémont about 3,706 or (32.6%) of the population have completed non-mandatory upper secondary education, and 1,308 or (11.5%) have completed additional higher education (either university or a Fachhochschule).
 Of the 1,308 who completed tertiary schooling, 54.1% were Swiss men, 28.3% were Swiss women, 10.2% were non-Swiss men and 7.5% were non-Swiss women.

 The Canton of Jura school system provides two years of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend a three- or four-year optional upper Secondary school followed by some form of Tertiary school or they may enter an apprenticeship.

 During the 2009–10 school year, there were a total of 1,471 students attending 78 classes in Delémont.
 There were 13 kindergarten classes with a total of 236 students in the municipality.
 The municipality had 35 primary classes and 690 students.
 During the same year, there were 30 lower secondary classes with a total of 545 students.

 As of 2000, there were 631 students in Delémont who came from another municipality, while 277 residents attended schools outside the municipality.

 Delémont is home to the Bibliothèque municipale de Delémont library.
-The library has (As of 2008) 32,698 books or other media, and loaned out 64,610 items in the same year.
+As of 2008, it had 32,698 books or other media, and loaned out 64,610 items in the same year.
 It was open a total of 289 days with average of 27 hours per week during that year.